RashTGr/spring-mailer/README.md

 # Email Service with Spring Boot
 This is a simple email service developed using Spring Boot.
-It enables users to send emails with or without attachments.
+It enables users to send emails with or without attachments and is configured to work with the **Brevo** email service.

 ## Features